 Now the presenter of the award nominated Sunday Driver on Ribble FM 106.7, Mark is a regular commentator at various of the Classic Shows events throughout the country.
 Mark’s extensive knowledge of all cars both classic and modern shines through when he chats to the various owners as they bring their cars into the arena.

-- Cheshire Classic Car & Motorcycle Show, Capesthorne Hall, Macclesfield – 22 July 2018
+- North Wales Classic Car & Motorcycle Show, Bodrhyddan Hall, Clwyd – 28 July 2019

-Richard has commentated, and both himself and wife Christine have judged, at many of our events such as The Notts Classic Car and Motorcycle Show.
-They are Regional Officers, International Concours Judges and Official Vehicle Valuers for the The Mercedes-Benz-Club UK and also work as transport commentators both here and overseas.
+Richard has commentated and judged, at many of our events such as the Notts Classic Car and Motorcycle Show.
+He is a Regional Officer, International Concours Judge and Official Vehicle Valuer for the the Mercedes-Benz-Club UK and also works as a transport commentator both here and overseas.

-Richard and Christine and well known across the classic car world being active exhibitors, club members and also working at number of different classic car events.
+Richard is well-known across the classic car world being an active exhibitor, club member and also working at number of different classic car events.

-As well as this, they are the proud owners of a 1955 series two 4-door Morris Minor saloon, which is one of the very last batch to be produced with a divided front windscreen and vintage size rear screen.
-Over the years, the Morris has been the main feature in many motoring magazines along with cameo appearances in TV programmes such as Channel Four’s Motoring Classic’s.
-From time-to-time Richard and Christine will bring and display their Morris at Classic Shows events so be sure to keep an eye out!
+As well as this, he is the proud owner of a 1955 series two 4-door Morris Minor saloon, which is one of the very last batch to be produced with a divided front windscreen and vintage size rear screen.
+Over the years, the Morris has been the main feature in many motoring magazines along with cameo appearances in TV programmes such as Channel Four’s Motoring Classics.
+From time-to-time Richard will bring and display his Morris at Classic Shows events so be sure to keep an eye out!

 The Morris has competed at top level concours events with very pleasing results, been awarded the top honours at many.